centau/ecr/docs/wiki/component-storage.md

 ### Multiple component query

-Multi component queries, while still fast, become slower the more components that are involved in the query.
+Multiple component queries, while still fast, become slower the more components that are involved in the query.
 To do so, you pick the smallest pool to iterate along its entities (as an entity must contain every component in the query, we know that the smallest pool contains every entity in the query so we iterate